orchest/orchest/docs/source/orchest_overview.rst

 scripts) within its own isolated environment powered by containerization.
 Users get a visual pipeline editor to describe the execution order of those executable files, which we will call (pipeline) steps.
-After coding a subset of these steps, Orchest allows you to select and run any of the steps whilst keeping in mind the given execution order of the pipeline.
+After coding a subset of these steps, Orchest allows you to select and run any of the steps whilst keeping in mind the defined execution order of the pipeline.

 Orchest essentially helps you to modularize, i.e. split up, your single monolithic notebook or script into pipeline steps and pass data between them.